gregnrobinson/slack-api-examples/README.md

 ## Export all channels that have have not been used before a date
 Useful for finding inactive slack channels by comparing the last_read attribute agaisnt a set date.
 If the last_read attribute is less than the `BEFORE_DATE` variable, the name of the slack channel is exported to a file.
 The script iterates over every public slack channel until complete.

-*Note: You must first complete the step [Add bot to all public channels](#add-a-bot-to-all-public-channels) before executing*
+*Note: You must first complete the step [Add a bot to all public channels](#add-a-bot-to-all-public-channels) before executing*

 ```sh
 BEFORE_DATE="2020-04-26" #YYYY-MM-DD